 In late 2007, And So I Watch You from Afar convened to the studio with producer Bo Sheppard to record their first split single, "I Capture Castles" backed with "The Voiceless."
 They wound up writing three additional songs and producing their first stand-alone EP, entitled This Is Our Machine and Nothing Can Stop It, which they released themselves in April.
 It was subsequently re-released in March of 2008 via Forte Music Distribution.
 The EP sold out its stock within six weeks and allowed the band to embark upon tours to the U.K. (with Maybeshewill and This Town Needs Guns) and Ireland (with Adebisi Shank).

 In April 2008, they began the recording process for their first full-length album, which was completed in July.
 They signed with Derry/London-based D.I.Y. label Smalltown America for the release.
 In early April of 2009, And So I Watch You from Afar released the split single "A Little Solidarity Goes a Long Way" backed with "Set Your Guitars to Kill" and, a week later, their debut album, named And So I Watch You from Afar.
 Two years later, they returned with their sophomore album, Gangs, which featured production from Oppenheimer's Rocky O'Reilly.
 In 2013, And So I Watch You from Afar released their third full-length album, All Hail Bright Futures, the group's first album since the departure of founding member Wright.
-And So I Watch You from Afar's fourth studio album, Heirs, featuring the song "Run Home," was set for release in May 2015. ~ Dave Donnelly, Rovi
+And So I Watch You from Afar's fourth studio album, Heirs, featuring the song "Run Home," was released in May 2015; it marked the recorded debut of the group's new guitarist, Niall Kennedy. ~ Dave Donnelly, Rovi